 - When a child turns 18, he or she gains various rights and responsibilities.

 However, this often results in awkward or convoluted sentences, and it is not inclusive of all genders.
 Another option is to use they and their as singular pronouns.

 - When a child turns 18, they gain various rights and responsibilities.

 However, note that some instructors may object to the singular they in formal writing.
-For this reason, the first approach (pluralizing the subject) is recommended wherever possible.
+For this reason, the first approach (pluralizing the subject) is recommended where possible.

 Whether or not you use first-person pronouns, it’s important to keep the point of view consistent throughout the text.
 Make sure not to shift between referring to yourself in the first person (I, we, my, our) and the third person (the author, the researchers).